uvatoc/uvatoc.github.io/src/content/post/class4.md

 Here is Cantor's original proof (in German, but the math is universal, so somewhat understandable even without knowing German):

 Georg Cantor, [_Ueber eine elementare Frage der Mannigfaltigkeitslehre_](/docs/cantor-proof.pdf).
-Published in _Jahresbericht der Deutschen Mathematiker-Vereinigung_, Volume 1, 1891.
+Published in _Jahresbericht der Deutschen Mathematiker-Vereinigung_, Volume 1, 1891. ([About this Scan](https://jeffersonswheel.org/cantors-no-longer-lost-proof/))

 Its only a bit over 2 pages long, and its easy to see Cantor's answer to the ``Is 0 a Natural Number?'' question without understanding any